-- 92. The Committee will be aware of the obligation set out in section 38(6) of the Planning & Compulsory Purchase Act 2004 for decision makers to determine planning applications in accordance with the Development Plan unless material considerations indicate otherwise.
+- 91. The Committee will be aware of the obligation set out in section 38(6) of the Planning & Compulsory Purchase Act 2004 for decision makers to determine planning applications in accordance with the Development Plan unless material considerations indicate otherwise.
 The Framework does not displace this statutory duty and in fact seeks to re-inforce it.
 However, the policies in the Framework are themselves material considerations which need to be brought into account when determining planning applications.
-NPPF policies may support a decision in line with the Development Plan or they may provide reasons which 'indicate otherwise'. - 93.
-Paragraph 47 to the Framework states that to boost significantly the supply of housing, local planning authorities should use their evidence base to ensure that their Local Plan meets the full, objectively assessed needs for market and affordable housing in the housing market area (as far as is consistent with policy), including identifying key sites which are critical to the delivery of the housing strategy over the plan period. - 94.
-In addition, the Framework requires authorities to identify and update annually a supply of specific deliverable sites sufficient to provide five-years' worth of housing against their housing requirements with an additional buffer of 5% (or a 20% buffer if there is evidence of a persistent under-delivery of new housing) to ensure choice and competition in the market for land. - 95.
-Paragraph 49 of the Framework sets out the implications for Development Plan policies if a 5-year housing supply is not demonstrated and states;
+NPPF policies may support a decision in line with the Development Plan or they may provide reasons which 'indicate otherwise'. - 92.
+Paragraph 59 of the Framework states to support the Government's objective of significantly boosting the supply of homes, it is important that a sufficient amount and variety of land can come forward where it is needed, that the needs of groups with specific housing requirements are addressed and that land with permission is developed without unnecessary delay. - 93.
+In addition, the Framework requires authorities to identify and update annually a supply of specific deliverable sites sufficient to provide a minimum of five-years' worth of housing against their housing requirements with an additional buffer of 5% to ensure choice and competition in the market for land (or a 10% buffer if demonstrated via an annual position statement, or a 20% buffer where there has been significant under-delivery of housing over the previous three years). - 94.
+The presumption in favour of sustainable development is "at the heart of the Framework" and this set out at paragraph 11.
+This states that plans and decisions should apply a presumption in favour of sustainable development.
+For decision-taking this means: - approving development proposals that accord with an up-to-date development plan without delay; or - where there are no relevant development plan policies, or the policies which are most important for determining the application are out-of-date, granting permission unless: - i. the application of policies in this Framework that protect areas or assets of particular importance provides a clear reason for refusing the development proposed (including policies relating to habitats sites and or designated SSSIs, designated heritage assets and areas at risk of flooding); or